gagath/prometheus-hdparm-exporter/README.md

 ## Grafana configuration

-You will need to do a bit of transformations of the `hdparm_disk_power_status` field in Granafa to obtain this *State timeline* output:
+You will need to do a bit of transformations of the `hdparm_disk_power_status` field in Granafa to obtain the *State timeline* output showed in the
+introduction:

 ![Grafana transform data configuration: first grouping to matrix on disk column, then convert field type Time\\disk to Time](./docs/granafa_transform.png)